 Moto jackets can be any color leather, but if you see them in an unnatural color, be careful that they aren’t actually “pleather” or some other leather imitator.

 Remember, a great leather jacket is an investment that will last a lifetime.
 You pay for what you get, so if you’re looking for quality, don’t be afraid to spend a little bit more.
-It might be the only leather jacket you’ll ever need to buy.
+It might be the only one you’ll ever need to buy.